 If your combined income is:

-And if you live in any of the 10 states listed below, you could also be subject to state-level taxes on your benefits.
-The following states are considered not-so-friendly to retirees from a tax perspective: Colorado, Connecticut, Kansas, Minnesota, Montana, Nebraska, New Mexico, Rhode Island, Utah and Vermont.1
+And if you live in any of the 8 states listed below, you could also be subject to state-level taxes on your benefits.
+The following states are considered not-so-friendly to retirees from a tax perspective: Colorado, Connecticut, Minnesota, Montana, New Mexico, Rhode Island, Utah and Vermont.1

 Thinking of relocating during or before retirement?
 Be sure to factor taxes into your decision.
 After all, your new location may have a big factor on your taxes.
 Consider differences in cost of living and healthcare expenses, as well as federal and state taxes.
 Here’s a shocking example: the median annual health care rate in New York is about $8,208 whereas Hawaii is $6,537.
 So where you live truly does matter when it comes to having extra money in your pocket.2